How to Heal Mom Rage: Advice from a Psychologist

 Healthy Ways To Respond

 When we have children, we often have to reconstruct the coping mechanisms we used to use.
 We might become triggered differently than we used to, and need to reframe the way we cope with intense emotions.
-Maybe we used to binge watch our favorite show, go for a run, or out to drinks with a friend when we felt upset about something.
+Maybe we used to watch our favorite show, go for a run, or out to drinks with a friend when we felt upset about something.
 With a newborn, toddler, or young child in tow, these coping strategies are not always possible.

 Plus, if a situation arises and our children trigger us, it’s not possible to just leave the situation.
 If it is a friend triggering you, there is the option to take space and not call them back, or a triggering boyfriend we could just break up with.
 We are tied to our children in a completely different manner, and might need to do some inner work to attend to the way we are now triggered, as well as reframe the way we cope with frustrating situations.